Student Loans

 The PSLF Program forgives the remaining balance on your Direct Loans after you have made 120 qualifying monthly payments under a qualifying repayment plan while working full-time for a qualifying employer.
 However, you will need to take steps to apply.
 Use the Public Service Loan Forgiveness (PSLF) Help Tool to walk you through the steps to determine if you qualify, how to apply and meet all the requirements.

-What do I need to do before the student loan relief ends on December 31?
+What do I need to do before the student loan payment pause ends?

 Before payments resume, the Department of Education advises that you: